 RELATED CONTENT: How to Obtain Bhutan Visa Traveling From Nepal

 Take a glimpse of Tiger’s Nest Temple from the trail, almost mid-way through the hiking route.

-We have recommended some routes traveling to Bhutan from different countries that do not have direct flights to Paro International Airport.
-Bhutan has direct scheduled flights only to five countries including Nepal (Kathmandu), India (Delhi, Kolkotta, Bagdogra, and Guwahati), Bangladesh (Dhaka), Thailand (Bangkok), and Singapore.
+We have recommended some routes to Bhutan from different countries that do not have direct flights to Paro International Airport.
+Bhutan has direct scheduled flights only to five countries, including Nepal (Kathmandu), India (Delhi, Kolkotta, Bagdogra, and Guwahati), Bangladesh (Dhaka), Thailand (Bangkok), and Singapore.

 There is no direct flight to Bhutan from the United States of America (USA).
-Bhutan has only an international airport with different terrain that surrounds the airport, only a few certified pilots take flights during the day with good visibility.
-There are two Bhutanese-owned airline companies (Druk Air and Bhutan Airlines) operating flights.
+Bhutan has only an international airport with different terrain that surrounds the airport; only a few certified pilots take flights during the day with good visibility.
+Two Bhutanese-owned airline companies (Druk Air and Bhutan Airlines) are operating flights.

-If you are flying from the east coast of the US which includes New Hampshire, Massachusetts, Rhode Islands, Connecticut, NY, New Jersey, Delaware, Maryland, Florida, North Caroline, and South Caroline, it may be convenient for you to fly to New Delhi or other airports in India or Kathmandu (Nepal).
-On the other hand, if you are flying from the west coast of the US which includes Oregon, California, Washington, and Alaska, it may be easier for you to travel to Bhutan from Bangkok or Singapore.
+Suppose you are flying from the east coast of the U.S., which includes New Hampshire, Massachusetts, Rhode Island, Connecticut, NY, New Jersey, Delaware, Maryland, Florida, North Caroline, and South Caroline.
+In that case, it may be convenient for you to fly to New Delhi or other airports in India or Kathmandu (Nepal).
+On the other hand, if you are flying from the U.S.’s west coast, including Oregon, California, Washington, and Alaska, it may be easier for you to travel to Bhutan from Bangkok or Singapore.

 Traveling to Bhutan from Europe: Delhi or Bangkok as a transit destination to fly to Bhutan would be an ideal choice.

 |01.||Bangkok (BKK)- Paro (PBH) & Return||Economy||$ 965.00|